FabLabSapporo/fablabsapporo.org/en/fabacademy/index.md

 # Pre-Fab

 The course starts in January 2025, it will be an intensive journey - you will probably run out of time to finish the weekly assignments in the depth you want.
-We highly suggest that you take the time from now until the beginning of FabAcademy to learn about:
+We highly suggest that you take the time from now until the beginning of FabAcademy to learn more about:

 - Git
 - SSGs, Static Site Generators